AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/sales-insight-actions-feature-overview.md

 >[!AVAILABILITY]
 >
->This feature is currently in a phased rollout.
-Please reach out to your Customer Success Manager or email `sales-insights(at)adobe(dot)com` to request access.
+>This feature is currently being rolled out to all Sales Insight users.
+If you'd like to be prioritized in the roll out, please send an email to `sales-insights(at)adobe(dot)com`.

 >[!NOTE]
 >